- About Us

-The New York State Midterm Elections will be held on Tuesday November 8th, 2022 and voters who are registered with an on campus address will have the opportunity to vote in the Student Union Ballroom from 6AM - 9PM on election day.
+Election day will be held on Tuesday November 7th, 2023 and voters who are registered with an on-campus address will have the opportunity to vote in the Student Union Ballroom from 6AM - 9PM on election day.
 Students not registered to vote with an on campus address, or have requested an absentee ballot will have the opportunity to vote in several different ways such as early voting and vote by mail.

 Important dates to keep in mind:

-- The deadline to register to vote to participate in the 2022 midterm elections is October 14th
+- The deadline to register to vote to participate in the 2023 general election is October 28th

-If you are interested in early voting for the 2022 midterm elections, please click here to search for early voting locations in your New York state county.
+If you are interested in early voting for the 2023 election, please click here to search for early voting locations in your New York state county.
 This site links directly to the sources of information from each county, ensuring the accuracy of the information.